EmbLux-Kft/uboot_results/LOG.md

 This log is from starting tbot [testcase](https://github.com/EmbLux-Kft/tbot-tbot2go/blob/wandboard-devel-messe/tc/wandboard/tc_wandboard.py#L208)

-It checkout current mainline U-Boot source, configure the toolchain, configure U-Boot for the wandboard, compiles it, copy the resulting files to the lab host into the tftp directory, installs the images on the wandboard and checks if the new versions boot.
-After that we call test.py from U-Boot to test the installed U-Boot ... after all, report the results to our Testserver.
+Tasks:
+- checkout current mainline U-Boot source
+- configure the toolchain
+- configure U-Boot for the wandboard
+- compile U-Boot
+- copy the resulting files to the lab hosts tftp directory
+- install the images on the wandboard
+- checks if the new versions boot
+- test.py from U-Boot to test the installed U-Boot
+- after all, report the results to our Testserver.

 ```bash
 hs@lab-1:tbot-tbot2go  [wandboard-devel-messe] $ tbot @argswandboardlab1 wandboard_ub_build_install_test